 While an increase in headcount can deliver a boost in throughput, it also can lead to more congestion within specific areas of a facility, as well as a decrease in order accuracy, as human beings are known to make mistakes.
 Therefore, adding an automated solution will not only increase throughput but also improve accuracy without adding more employees.

-There are many automated technology solutions available in the market.
-Here, we’ll explore three different systems – in order of the scope of financial investment – that we’ve seen markedly improve e-commerce order fulfillment throughput rates.
+There are many warehouse automation technology solutions available in the market.
+Here, we’ll explore three different warehouse automation technology trends – in order of the scope of financial investment – that we’ve seen markedly improve e-commerce order fulfillment throughput rates.

 1. Autonomous Mobile Robots (AMRs).
 While automatic guided vehicles (AGVs) have been used in distribution and manufacturing processes for decades, their smaller counterparts, AMRs, have increasingly made inroads into warehousing and order fulfillment operations.
 Manufactured and marketed by a long list of suppliers, AMRs are offered by 6 River Systems, Waypoint Robotics, Clearpath Robotics, Locus Robotics, Fetch Robotics, and more.
 These self-navigating robots are smaller and lighter than AGVs, and handle smaller, lighter payloads as well.